 How does closed rhinoplasty work?

-The surgeon will make small incisions inside the nostrils and through the mucosa instead of the external part of the nose that is covered in skin so that there is no visible scarring.
-Through these small incisions, a highly skilled closed rhinoplasty surgeon is able to visualize the structures of the nose and shape them to the desired aesthetic result.
+The surgeon starts by making small incisions inside the nostrils and through the mucosa instead of the external part of the nose that is covered in skin so that there is no visible scarring.
+Through these small and strategic incisions, a highly skilled closed rhinoplasty surgeon is able to visualize the structures of the nose and shape them to the desired aesthetic result.

-Once the operation is complete, the surgeon will close the incisions with dissolvable sutures, or dissolvable stitches.
-The surgeon will also place a small cast or splint over the nose to assist in healing.
+Once the scarless nose surgery is complete, the surgeon will close the incisions with dissolvable sutures, or dissolvable stitches.
+A small cast or splint will then be placed over the nose to assist in healing.

-A professional consultation is the key to understanding whether or not you are a good candidate for a closed nose job.
-If you are unsure whether you would be a better candidate for open or closed rhinoplasty, schedule a consultation with an honest physician who will guide you to the best option based on your natural nose shape and your desired outcome.
+A professional consultation is important to understand whether or not you are a good candidate for a closed rhinoplasty.
+If you are unsure whether you would be a better candidate for either the “open” or “closed” procedure, schedule a consultation with a reputable doctor who will guide you to the best option based on your natural nose shape and your desired outcome.

 Rhinoplasty is generally recommended for patients aged 15 and up.
 At this age, the facial skeleton is usually mature enough to undergo cosmetic changes.
-Another way for surgeons to determine whether or not the facial skeleton has fully developed is to understand when the patient’s foot size has stopped growing, since the growth of the foot correlates to the growth of the facial skeleton.
+Another way for surgeons to determine whether or not the facial skeleton has fully developed is to understand when the patient’s foot size has stopped growing, since the growth of the foot is closely correlated to the growth of the facial skeleton.

 What are the advantages of closed rhinoplasty?

-Hidden incisions – An advantage of closed rhinoplasty is that all incisions are made inside the nose with no external cuts or scars, therefore there is no risk of permanent external scarring, which is often the case with open rhinoplasty and other procedures that involve external incisions.
+No scarring –One advantage of a closed rhinoplasty is that all incisions are made inside the nose with no external cuts or scars.
+This minimizes the risk of permanent external scarring, which is often the case with open rhinoplasty and other procedures that involve external incisions.

-Shorter surgery time –With open rhinoplasty, half the operating time is spent making external incisions, deconstructing the nose, and closing those incisions, which is why the procedure takes longer to complete.
+Shorter surgery time –With open rhinoplasty, half the operating time is spent making external incisions, deconstructing the nose, and closing those incisions.
 Closed rhinoplasty, by comparison, tends to have a shorter operating time because the nose is not being reconstructed from scratch.

-Better circulation on the skin of the nasal tip – Generally speaking, patients experience less swelling after a closed rhinoplasty since the skin’s natural drainage channels remain largely undisturbed during surgery.
-This is because the columellar blood vessels remain undisturbed during the procedure whereas these blood vessels are cut during open rhinoplasty, which leads to decreased blood circulation to the nasal tip and causes more swelling.
+Better circulation on the skin of the nasal tip – Patients experience less swelling after a closed rhinoplasty since the skin’s natural drainage channels remain largely undisturbed during surgery.

-Faster Recovery Time – Generally speaking, patients have a faster recovery period due to the internal incisions with no external cuts or scars to heal.
-Most patients are able to be back to socializing 7 days after surgery, once the cast is removed with little to no tell-tale signs of surgery.
+Faster recovery time – Patients enjoy a shorter recovery period due to the internal incisions with no external cuts or scars to heal.
+Most patients are able to be back to socializing seven days after surgery.
+Once the cast is removed, there are little to no tell-tale signs of surgery.

-What are the disadvantages of a closed rhinoplasty?
+What are some disadvantages of a closed rhinoplasty?

 In any case, it’s important for patients to verify that their surgeon is skilled and that they performed rhinoplasty multiple times.
 Moreover, it’s important for them to decide whether they agree with the surgeon’s aesthetic style and preferences.
-The best way to find out if you’re a good candidate for either open or closed rhinoplasty is to have an honest consultation with a board certified surgeon who will discuss the best procedure for your natural anatomy and desired outcome.
+The best way to find out if you’re a good candidate for either open or closed rhinoplasty is to have an honest consultation with a board certified surgeon who will discuss the best procedure for you.

 What to do before surgery